SEO for Lawyers: 11 Tips to Boost Your Law Firm’s Search Rank

 According to Google, 53% of website visits are abandoned if the site takes longer than 3 seconds to load.

 How fast your site pages load is equally important as keyword usage and mobile-friendliness in keyword usage.
 You can check the page speed of any site with Google’s Page Speed Insights tool.
 If your site gets a low page speed score, here are a few simple ways to boost it:

 - Reducing the size of your images.
 Ideally, images should be around 100KB.

 - Save images as JPGs when possible.
 They load faster than PNGs.

 - Minimize HTTP requests that are required to download aspects of a page like images, graphics, and scripts.

 - If you use a content management system, make sure your plugins are up-to-date and remove any that you no longer use.

 7. Create Keyword Specific Website Pages

-The search engines award higher rankings to websites that offer a relevant, user-friendly experience to visitors.
+Search engines award higher rankings to websites that offer a variety of valuable content and a user-friendly experience to visitors.
 The more relevant content your site has about a topic the higher you’ll rank for two reasons: